Our Story & Impact

 Our Approach

 No one cares about the time it takes to fill up a swimming pool of a certain volume.
 No one cares about the correlation between hand width and height.
-No one cares, genuinely cares, about the contexts that fill the pages of most math textbooks.
+No one cares, genuinely cares, about the contexts that fill the pages of most traditional math curricula.
 The result: Students disengage.
 They learn math at a shallow level.
 Worst of all, they leave school unprepared to apply quantitative reasoning to the complex problems of the real world.
 We decided to change that.

 We make lessons that are …